Thomas Pilcher: Early life and military career

+Interwar years

+Following the end of the war, he returned to the United Kingdom in early June 1902.
+For his services during the war, he was appointed a Companion of the Order of the Bath (CB) on 29 November 1900, but was not invested until he was back in England, by King Edward VII at Buckingham Palace on 8 August 1902.

 He commanded Regular brigades at Aldershot from 1902 to 1907, including the 3rd Brigade, part of the 2nd Division of the 1st Army Corps, in May 1904, for which he was promoted to substantive colonel and temporary brigadier general while employed in this role.
 He was promoted to major general in February 1907, while still commanding the brigade.
-From here, he was posted to India, where he held a variety of commands, culminating in that of the Burma Division, the senior military officer in the colony, from 1912 to 1914, taking over from Major General Edwin Alderson.
+From here, he was posted to India, where he held a variety of commands, including command of another brigade on 31 December 1907, culminating in that of the Burma Division, the senior military officer in the colony, from 1912 to 1914, taking over from Major General Edwin Alderson.
 From 1914 to 1928 he was colonel of the Bedfordshire Regiment.
 At the time of the outbreak of war, though still holding the Burmese posting, he was on leave in England.

 Personal life and writing

 In 1889, Pilcher married Kathleen Mary Gonne, daughter of Colonel Thomas Gonne of the 17th Lancers; her sister, Maude Gonne, later became a prominent Irish nationalist and mother of the politician and Nobel laureate Seán MacBride, as well as a close associate and muse of W. B. Yeats.
 Pilcher disapproved of his sister-in-law, particularly after her marriage to John MacBride, and relations were frequently strained; however, the two sisters remained close.
 The couple would have a daughter, Thora, and three sons – Toby, Tommy, and Pat.
 The elder son, Sir Gonne Pilcher ("Toby", to his family), became a High Court judge, while Tommy would be killed at the Battle of Neuve Chapelle in 1915, aged 21.

 Pilcher's marriage was not a happy one; a gambler and womaniser, he expected his independently wealthy wife to bail out his debts and turn a blind eye to his mistresses.
 The two gradually drifted into separate lives, and after finally confronted with an affair becoming public, Kathleen sued for divorce.
 The precipitating event was Pilcher having been named as co-respondent in a divorce suit; it was alleged that he had committed adultery with Millicent Knight-Bruce, the wife of Major James Knight-Bruce.
 The case dragged on through 1910, delayed by Pilcher's inability to return from India to attend the court.
 Pilcher did not contest his wife's suit, and his own divorce was granted in 1911; he married Millicent, now divorced, in 1913.